Jays-T/the-band-room/README.md

 * Each of the validation steps included in the Login and Register functions will be included in future in the Add Band Room and Edit Band Room functions, including checking the room_key and matching the username with the room owner_name for further validation.

 * The Delete Room function is only accessible via the UI if there is a current session, a user logged in.
-* In case someone bypasses this by manually inputting the correct url route to the login page then:
 * On the band room page there is a button named 'Delete'.
 On clicking this button the browser will flash an alert asking if the User is sure they want to delete the room.
 * If the answer is no, the User can click on Cancel.
 If they are sure, they click Ok and this will then lead to a delete room form being shown.
 * The user must then input the correct room key and click a red 'Delete' button in order to call the delete room function.